jshaw/ofBook/README.md

 ofBook
 ======

-this is a collaboratively written openFrameworks book.
+This is a collaboratively written openFrameworks book.

 **please note that this is still work-in-progress**